 They also wanted to increase competitiveness by building capacity at the firm and community levels to encourage growth in the clean tech sector through increased access to capital, talent, and new markets.

 But their efforts were not only locally focused.
 P.G. developed a strong international engagement component of the cluster to continue to attract investors.
 They began marketing their local clean tech products and services at trade shows and through targeted marketing campaigns.
-They hosted workshops and sent delegations to engagements such as the Clean Tech Forum to gain visibility and traction, and partnered with UNBC, Western Economic Diversification Canada and staff at The Ministry of Jobs, Trade and Technology to expand and access new networks.
+They hosted workshops and sent delegations to engagements such as the Clean Tech Forum to gain visibility and traction, and partnered with UNBC, Western Economic Diversification Canada and staff at The Ministry of Jobs, Economic Development and Competitiveness to expand and access new networks.